Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

-Located in California-Nevada boarder, Death Valley National Park is the largest national park in continental U.S. Sprawling across nearly 3,422,024 acres, the park is known as the hottest, driest, and lowest among all national parks in the U.S.
+Located on the California-Nevada border, Death Valley National Park is the largest national park in the continental U.S. Sprawling across nearly 3,422,024 acres, the park is known as the hottest, driest, and lowest among all national parks in the U.S.

-This largest national park in continental us provides a habitat for many animal and plant species that have adapted to its desert environment.
-The unique geography of the park comprises of low valleys with salt flats, rugged mountain terrain, canyons, badlands, sand dunes and oases.
+This largest national park in the continental us provides a habitat for many animal and plant species that have adapted to its desert environment.
+The unique geography of the park comprises low valleys with salt flats, rugged mountain terrain, canyons, badlands, sand dunes, and oases.